What Nursing Home Resident Rights Are Federally Guaranteed?

-- The signs of sexual assault that occurs between the resident and nursing home staff members or other residents.
+- The signs of sexual assault occur between the resident and nursing facility staff members or other residents.
 The signs include a hypersensitive reaction to criticism, social withdrawal, or the unwillingness to talk openly around specific individuals.

-The nursing staff and administration at a nursing facility is required to provide every resident a clean, safe, and caring environment.
-Unfortunately, when the nursing home is no longer a safe place for your loved one, they often become victims of mistreatment, abuse, or neglect.
-With legal intervention, you can hold those responsible for harming your loved one financially accountable to recover your damages.
+The nursing staff and administration at a nursing facility must provide every resident with a clean, safe, and caring environment.
+Unfortunately, when a nursing facility is no longer a safe place for your loved ones, they often become victims of mistreatment, abuse, or neglect.

-An attorney can provide legal remedies to ensure your loved one receives the best care by either bringing in an outside medical team to provide care at your loved one's bedside or transferring them to a better facility.
-Afterward, your lawyer can file documents to initiate a civil lawsuit against all those who mistreated or abused the resident.
+An attorney can provide legal remedies to ensure your loved one receives the best care.
+The lawyer can also ensure the victim’s transfer or discharge to a better facility.
+Afterward, the lawyer can file documents to initiate a civil lawsuit against those who mistreated or abused the resident.

 Has Your Loved One Suffered From Mistreatment at a Nursing Home?